Donald Ewen Cameron: Nuremberg trials

-In 1945, Cameron, Nolan D. C. Lewis and Dr Paul L. Schroeder, colonel and psychiatrist, University College of Illinois, were invited to the Nuremberg trials for a psychiatric evaluation of Rudolf Hess.
+In 1945, Cameron, Nolan D. C. Lewis and Paul L. Schroeder, colonel and psychiatrist, University College of Illinois, were invited to the Nuremberg trials for a psychiatric evaluation of Rudolf Hess.
 Their diagnosis was amnesia and hysteria, per a short commentary in the Journal of the American Medical Association.
 Hess later confessed that he had faked the amnesia.

 Before his arrival in Nuremberg, Cameron had written The Social Reorganization of Germany, in which he argued that German culture and its individual citizens would have to be transformed and reorganized.
 In his analysis, German culture was made up of people who had the need for status, worshipped strict order and regimentation, desired authoritarian leadership and had a deeply ingrained fear of other countries.
 The paper stated that German culture and its people would have offspring bound to become a threat to world peace in 30 years.
 To prevent this, the West would have to take measures to reorganize German society.
 Other similar psychiatric diagnoses of Germany were published during this time.

 Cameron next published Nuremberg and Its Significance.
 In this, he hoped to establish a suitable method to reinstate a form of justice in Germany that could prevent its society from recreating the attitudes that led it from the Great War to World War II.
 Cameron viewed German society throughout history as continually giving rise to fearsome aggression.
 He came up with the idea that if he presented the world and confronted the Germans with the atrocities committed during the war, the world and the Germans would refrain from repeated acts of extreme aggression.; if the greater population of Germany saw the atrocities of World War II, they would surely submit to a re-organized system of justice.
 Cameron decided that Germans would be most likely to commit atrocities due to their historical, biological, racial and cultural past and their particular psychological nature.
 All Germans on trial would be assessed according to the likeliness for committing the crime.